+(#1888) The Token field is reserved in Ranging Trigger other than TF Ranging Poll .
+In a TF Ranging Poll , the Token field is used to match the TF Ranging Poll with the partial TSF time in Ranging NDP Announcement frame.

+The Sounding Dialog Token Number subfield contains a value in the range of 0 to 63 which identifies a Measurement Sounding Phase (I2RNDP and R2I NDP announced by a Sounding Trigger frame and the Ranging NDP Announcement frame, respectively), and the same value is included in the Sounding Dialog Token field of the Ranging NDP Announcement frame transmitted within the same Availability Window; see 9.3.1.19 (VHT/HE/Ranging NDP Announcement frame format) (#3886).

 (#1114, #1390, #1391) The RA field and the CS Required, UL BW subfields in the Common Info field of the Ranging Trigger frame are identical to the Basic Trigger frame described in 26.5.2 (UL MU operation) and 9.3.1.22 (Trigger frame format), except that the RA field in Ranging Trigger frames with only one User Info field can be either unicast or broadcast.
 The More TF subfield of the Common Info field of the Ranging Trigger frame is set to 1 and the RA field is set to the broadcast address to indicate that a subsequent Ranging Trigger frame of Poll subvariant is scheduled for transmission within the availability window as defined in Subclause 11.21.6.1.1 (EDCA based Ranging and TB Ranging overview).
 The More TF subfield of the Common Info field of the Ranging Trigger frame is set to 0 and the RA field is set to the broadcast address to indicate that no subsequent Ranging Trigger frame of Poll subvariant is scheduled for transmission within the availability window.
 The TA field for the Ranging Trigger frame set to the address of the RSTA transmitting the Trigger frame if the Trigger frame is addressed only to ISTAs with which that RSTA has a TB Ranging measurement exchange (11.21.6.4.3).
 The TA field is the transmitted BSSID if the Trigger frame is addressed to set of ISTAs in which at least two ISTAs have a TB Ranging Measurement exchange with a different BSSID in the Multiple BSSID set of the RSTA (#1115).